nrwl/nx/docs/nx-cloud/tutorial/circle.md

 ![Circle CI after enabling remote caching](/nx-cloud/tutorial/circle-ci-remote-cache.png)

-The commands could be restored from the remote cache because the had previously ran them locally before pushing the changes, thus priming the cache with the results.
-You can **configure** whether local runs should be readOnly or read/write.
-[Our docs page](/nx-cloud/account/scenarios) has more details on various scenarios and how to configure them.
+The commands could be restored from the remote cache because we had run them locally before pushing the changes, thus priming the cache with the results.
+You can **configure** whether local runs should be read-only or read/write.
+[Our docs page has more details on various scenarios](/nx-cloud/account/scenarios) and how to configure them.

 You might also want to learn more about [how to fine-tune caching](/recipes/running-tasks/customizing-inputs) to get even better results.